ybin2024/nas-fan-control/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

 A fan controller for hard disks on your DIY NAS base on ESP32H2.
 By adjusting PWM according to the current consumption of 12V as well as temperature from NTC sensor to keep quiet.
+A benifit to reduce dust causing by unesiary air blow of course.

 The project is built ESP-IDF Example of ADC oneshot_read.